IM-Deane/crwn-clothing/README.md

 The server was needed to handle the stripe payment requests from the client.

+To keep the frontend and backend files separate, the client files were moved to their own directory.

 **Version 0.1.7:**

 Refactored the app to utilize the useState and useEffect hooks in several